 I shake my head at the notion that factory jobs in America aren’t coming back as if this were carved in stone among the other 9 commandments held by Moses on Mount Sinai.
-Factory jobs can indeed come back if America has a serious discussion about illegal immigration, high skilled immigration and unnecessary regulation.
+Factory jobs can indeed come back if America has a serious discussion about illegal immigration, high skilled immigration, prison reform and unnecessary regulation.
 Granted, they may not be the jobs of yesteryear but to assume America cannot be a producing nation again is a type of fatalism.

 Donald Trump was supposed to make America great again and we saw how that worked out.
 If a competent politician were to pick up mantle of populism there is a chance to reverse the tide but they would need to make some very unpopular and difficult changes, something I am not sure is in the works for our current political class.